-- (4) Amounts for Messrs.
-Lapidus, Cima and Jones includes the incremental fair value of the accelerated vesting of unvested restricted stock units and the extended exercise period for each director's outstanding vested options approved by the Board in connection with their resignation. - (5) Represents the payment of the board retainers for Messrs.
+- (4) Amounts for Mr. Jones consists of the incremental fair value of the accelerated vesting of unvested restricted stock units approved by the Board in connection with his resignation. - (5) Represents the payment of the board retainers for Messrs.
 Lapidus, Cima and Jones from the date of their resignation through the second quarter of 2020, which was approved by the Board in conjunction with their resignations. - (6) Messrs.
 Bernard, Saunders and Toft were elected to the Board on June 14, 2020. - (7) Messrs.
 Lapidus, Cima and Jones resigned from the Board of Directors effective June 12, 2020.